 Above all, The Pleasure Garden allows viewers to see the big impact German expressionism had on Hitchcock, something you can see clearly throughout the whole movie.
 “I acquired a strong German influence by working at the UFA studios (located in Berlin),” Hitchcock said years later.
 The fact that the film was shot outside England only reinforces its mid-European flavor.

-The Pleasure Garden wasn’t a happy experience for Hitchcock.
-The production was plagued with numerous problems and the director learned as he went along, often relying on the expertise of his assistant, Alma Reville, Hitch’s future wife.
+The Pleasure Garden was plagued with numerous problems and Hitchcock learned as he went along, often relying on the expertise of his far more experienced assistant, Hitch’s future wife, Alma Reville.
 Alma guided Hitchcock through the shooting, the beginning of an amazingly productive team collaboration.
-It’s been said that Hitchcock never did anything without Alma’s approval, and if that is true, she was the unsung hero of the director’s long career.
+It’s been said that Hitchcock never did anything without Alma’s approval, and if that is true, she was the unsung hero of the director’s long and illustrious career.

 It’s truly fascinating to see many of the director’s phobias and obsessions already in place this early in his career.
-Hitch’s fascination with voyeurism, the predilection for sexually ambiguous characters, life in showbiz, the juxtaposition of opposites, all fascinating elements that will reappear in subsequent films.
+Voyeurism, sexually ambiguous characters, juxtaposition of opposites, all fascinating elements that will reappear in Hitch’s subsequent films.
 There is even a brutal murder near the end of the movie.
-It’s incredible that Hitchcock was able to infuse the movie with his eccentric personality because he was just a hired hand.
+It’s incredible that Hitch was able to infuse the movie with his eccentric personality because he was just a hired hand.